Entrées par

 Optical Fiber Connectors:

 Optical fiber connectors are used to connect optical fibers, primarily in optical communication systems and fiber optic sensors.
-Common types include FC, SC, ST, LC, MU, and MT-RJ connectors.
+Common types include FC, SC, ST, CL, MU, and MT-RJ connectors.

 FC Connector: The Ferrule Connector (FC) is a widely used optical fiber connector with a threaded coupling, suitable for industrial environments and higher power applications.